 United States v.
 Client, 963 F.2d 243 (9th Cir.
 1992) (federal criminal conviction reversed; a suspect’s request for counsel made to state police also invokes his right to counsel when questioned by the FBI for a different offense).
 Peter served as appellate counsel as well as trial counsel.

 United States v.
 Client, 951 F.2d 1063 (9th Cir.
-1991) (federal criminal conviction reversed; a defendant is entitled to a hearing to determine whether a Speedy Trial Act dismissal should be with or without prejudice).
+1991) (federal criminal conviction reversed; in a case of first impression, court holds that constitutional due process requires that defendant be afforded counsel, notice and an opportunity to be heard, and a hearing to determine whether a Speedy Trial Act dismissal should be with or without prejudice).
 Peter served as appellate counsel as well as trial counsel.

 Client v.
 D., 99 Wn.2d 373, 662 P.2d 828 (1983) (order of civil commitment vacated; superior court may not revoke or modify order of commitment in absence of violation of terms of release; strict compliance with statutory requirements is required).